Theodor W. Adorno: Philosophy

-Adorno's work sets out from a central insight he shares with all early 20th century avant-garde art: the recognition of what is primitive in ourselves and the world itself.
+Adorno's work sets out from a central insight he shares with all early 20th-century avant-garde art: the recognition of what is primitive in ourselves and the world itself.
 Neither Picasso's fascination with African sculpture nor Mondrian's reduction of painting to its most elementary component—the line—is comprehensible outside this concern with primitivism, which Adorno shared with the century's most radical art.
-At that time, the Western world, beset by world-wars, colonialist consolidation, and accelerating commodification, sank into the very barbarism civilization had prided itself in overcoming.
-According to Adorno, society's self-preservation had become indistinguishable from socially sanctioned self-sacrifice: of "primitive" peoples, primitive aspects of the ego and those primitive, mimetic desires found in imitation and sympathy.
+At that time, the Western world, beset by world wars, colonialist consolidation, and accelerating commodification, sank into the very barbarism civilization had prided itself in overcoming.
+According to Adorno, society's self-preservation had become indistinguishable from the socially sanctioned self-sacrifice of "primitive" people, the primitive aspects of the ego, and those primitive, mimetic desires found in imitation and sympathy.
 Adorno's theory proceeds from an understanding of this primitive quality of reality that seeks to counteract whatever aims either to repress this primitive aspect or to further those systems of domination set in place by this return to barbarism.
 From this perspective, Adorno's writings on politics, philosophy, music, and literature are a lifelong critique of the ways in which each tries to justify self-mutilation as the necessary price of self-preservation.
-According to Adorno's translator Robert Hullot-Kentor, the central motive of Adorno's work thus consists in determining "how life could be more than the struggle for self-preservation".
+According to Adorno's translator Robert Hullot-Kentor, the central motive of Adorno's work thus consists in determining "how life could be more than the struggle for self-preservation."
 In this sense, the principle of self-preservation, Adorno writes in Negative Dialectics, is nothing but "the law of doom thus far obeyed by history."
 At its most basic, Adorno's thought is motivated by a fundamental critique of this law.

 Adorno was chiefly influenced by Max Weber's critique of disenchantment, György Lukács's Hegelian interpretation of Marxism, and Walter Benjamin's philosophy of history.
 Adorno, along with the other major Frankfurt School theorists, Max Horkheimer and Herbert Marcuse, argued that advanced capitalism had managed to contain or liquidate the forces that would bring about its collapse and that the revolutionary moment, when it would have been possible to transform it into socialism, had passed.
-As he put it at the beginning of his Negative Dialectics (1966), philosophy is still necessary because the time to realize it was missed.
-Adorno argued that capitalism had become more entrenched through its attack on the objective basis of revolutionary consciousness and through liquidation of the individualism that had been the basis of critical consciousness.
+As he put it at the beginning of his Negative Dialectics (1966), philosophy is still necessary because the time to realize it has been missed.
+Adorno argued that capitalism had become more entrenched by attacking the objective basis of revolutionary consciousness and liquidating the individualism that had underpinned critical consciousness.
 Adorno, as well as Horkheimer, critiqued all forms of positivism as responsible for technocracy and disenchantment and sought to produce a theory that both rejected positivism and avoided reinstating traditional metaphysics.
-Adorno and Horkheimer have been criticized for over-applying the term "positivism", especially in their interpretations of Ludwig Wittgenstein and Karl Popper as positivists.
+Adorno and Horkheimer have been criticized for over-applying the term "positivism," especially in their interpretations of Ludwig Wittgenstein and Karl Popper as positivists.